 1. FIND SOMETHING POSITIVE—EVEN IF YOU HAVE TO LOOK REALLY, REALLY HARD

-I had my list of complaints about Dean, but now was the time to focus on the positive aspects of the supervisor, not his faults.
+I had my list of complaints about Dean, but now was the time to focus on the positive aspects of his leadership style, not his faults.
 For every 1 negative trait, I looked for and found, 5 positive traits about him.
 As a former U.S. Marine, he was:

 - Disciplined and conscientious